ktorn/completium-landing/docs/dapp-tools/tools3.md

 Interacting with a contract requires a Tezos account to sign the transactions.
 An account is identified by an account address starting by `tz1`, like for example `tz1MZrh8CvYkp7BfLQMcm6mg5FvL5HRZfACw`.

-`$completium-cli` provides a convenient account management system to register, list and switch accounts.
+`$completium-cli` provides a convenient account management system to register, list and switch account.
 Each account is associated with an alias.

 ### Import a faucet account